 But not all office buildings are candidates for conversion.
 A feasibility study is required to assess the economic, aesthetic, environmental, structural, engineering and market viability for a successful conversion.
 Consideration must also be given to livable residential uses that range from apartment rentals and condos to attainable housing and hotels.

-- Economic Viability
+Economic Viability

 These measures help municipalities realize their ultimate goals of returning residents to the city’s most vibrant places.
 Activating dormant commercial neighborhoods and reigniting downtown cores only happens with more densification.
 Existing office buildings are often near transit hubs and retail centers, making them an attractive option for livable use.
 Location is key and walkability is high on the list to command desirable units for future tenants.

-- Environmental and Carbon Considerations
+Environmental and Carbon Considerations

-Converting existing office space to residential-type units often requires adapting existing plumbing, electrical, mechanical and building systems – and in some cases, an entirely new building envelope.
+Converting existing office space to residential-type units often requires adapting existing plumbing, electrical, mechanical and building systems–and in some cases, an entirely new building envelope.
 Not only do these enhancements improve the energy performance of the existing building, but they help to lower the operational carbon over time, therefore reducing the carbon footprint of the building.

-The carbon-reduction effect on the environment by repurposing rather than demolishing or rebuilding cannot be overstated.
+The carbon reduction effect on the environment by repurposing rather than demolishing or rebuilding cannot be overstated.
 As architects and engineers, we have a great responsibility for a sustainable future.
 With aligned interests, a carbon emission analysis at the start of a project informs decisions to reduce both embodied and operational carbon.
 As energy costs increase in response to climate change the repurposing of existing structures begins to make greater economic sense.

-- Location, Characteristics and Structural Integrity
+Location, Characteristics and Structural Integrity

 The location of the target building will have a dramatic effect on its suitability for conversion.
 The neighboring infrastructure is critical to the initial selection of a suitable conversion.

 Many office buildings are simply not suited for residential adaptation.
-Large commercial office floor plates (10,000 SF2 / 1000 SM2 or greater) result in lightless cores, outdated electrical, plumbing and HVAC systems – all contributing to a costly and exhaustive undertaking.
+Large commercial office floor plates (10,000 SF / 1,000 SM or greater) result in lightless cores, outdated electrical, plumbing and HVAC systems – all contributing to a costly and exhaustive undertaking.
 These buildings may be suitable for other adaptive uses with more open floor plan characteristics.
 However, if development proformas pencil-out, creative solutions are available for most repositioning challenges.
 Often, smaller and older buildings offer more manageable space for conversions and come equipped with features like higher ceilings and larger windows that are highly desirable for residential use.
 Hotels are arguably even more appropriate for conversion to senior residences or attainable housing models.

 Historically significant buildings may also be able to take advantage of preservation funding which will assist the economics of the conversion and add to the urban fabric of older neighborhoods.